lameuler/astro-pdf/README.md

     Default: `0`

     The maximum number of times to retry loading and processing a page if there is an error.

+- **`throwError`**: `boolean`

+    Default: `false`

+    Set to throw errors encountered when loading and processing the page.
+This will cause the build of your site to fail when `astro-pdf` fails to generate the PDF for the page.

+    By default, errors for failed pages will be logged and the build will still successfully complete.

 - **`callback`**: `(page: Page) => void | Promise<void>` _(optional)_